-My name is Susan and I am a member of a Baptist church in north Wales (Yes it used to be northern England but I have moved).
+My name is Susan and I am a member of a non-conformist chapel in north Wales (Yes it used to be northern England but I have moved).
 I was always one of those children who could not sit still when there was music playing.
 Things have not changed very much, I still struggle to stay still when there is worship music playing.
 However, these days I have learned to channel this activity so that it becomes part of the worship.
 I have also developed a range of tools to help with worship.
 Worship tools are simply the things that add to the expression of worship.
 When you look at the links you will get an idea of the sort of things that I mean.

 What is worship and why do it?

 Basically, worship comes out of a heart that loves God, understands what He has done for mankind and is thankful for the big difference this has made in their life.
 Worship is not something that can be explained in a few sentences, it is even possible to spend most of your time while studying for a degree looking at just worship in all its forms.

 However, there are some things that need to be remembered about what worship involves:

 - Worship involves a relationship with a personal God.

 - Worship is a response to the many astounding benefits of this personal relationship both those experienced in the present and those promised for the future.